stashapp/StashServer/README.md

   * This will generate sprites and VTT files to provide video scrubbing previews.
 * `$ rails metadata:generate_previews`
   * This will generate webm preview files

+# Questions

+### What's with the JSON?

+When thinking about my metadata, I wanted something I could store in git.
+JSON files are great for this, I can easily diff changes and have a backup in the cloud.

+In the metadata directory after an export you'll see various files and folders...

+* `scenes/#{MD5_HASH}.json`
+  * Metadata for this particular scene.
+* `performers/#{MD5_HASH}.json`
+  * Ditto for performers
+* `mappings.json`
+  * This is used to map scene MD5 hashes to file paths (so you don't have to recalculate the hash on import), performer hashes to a name (so we can keep hashes out of the file content), and gallery hashes for file paths.

+I should note that the hash for performers is the MD5 hash of whatever image you used for the performer.

+### What's with performer images?

+I haven't gotten around to allow remote upload.
+Instead stash will look for JPG's in the root or one level deep inside of your stash directory and present those for use.
+Just put any images you want to expose to the add / edit screen in a folder called performers or whatever other name you like.